Merlinbeaufils/terraform-gcp-cf-deploy/README.md

-# terraform-gcp-deployment-configs
+# terraform-gcp-cf-deploy
-This repository lays out different configurations to deploy your code to google cloud platform.
+This repository allows you to deploy your application to Google Cloud Functions using Terraform.